tong-ece-cmu/Unnamed-Simulator/README.md

 ## TCM - Tightly Coupled Memory

 It's a small memory that sits right next to CPU.
 It's fast and can be accessed in one clock cycle.
 It's different from cache as it has its own physical address space.
 Cache doesn't have its own address space, it just exist there to do make some memory access faster.

+## List of tools used for VLSI design

+I found it here: http://www.vlsiacademy.org/open-source-cad-tools.html

+They have a tool for pcb placement with netlist extraction included.

+They also have a IC layout tool and routing tool.
+And simulation tools.

 ## Notes while doing it